You know the saying: History repeats itself.

-In the thirties, as young men shipped off to Canada to join the RAF, and a few older men cried out for isolationism, the average Mississippian still enjoyed peace and prosperity.
-A person could buy a fully equipped Plymouth automobile for $850 and take a whole year to pay for it at Bank of Yazoo.
-But war was looming, and the Bank entered into an agreement with the U.S. Treasury to sell U.S. Defense Savings Bonds Series E six months to the day before the unthinkable: Pearl Harbor.
-After that fateful day, young men in great numbers shipped off to war, while women began taking their jobs on the home front, and Delta farmers, though raising all the cotton they could, still couldn't meet the demand.
+In the thirties, as young men shipped off to Canada to join the RAF and a few older men cried out for isolationism, the average Mississippian still enjoyed peace and prosperity.
+A person could buy a fully equipped Plymouth automobile for $850 and take an entire year to pay for it at Bank of Yazoo.
+However, war was looming, and the Bank entered into an agreement with the U.S. Treasury to sell U.S. Defense Savings Bonds Series E six months to the day before the unthinkable: Pearl Harbor.
+After that fateful day, young men in great numbers shipped off to war, while women began taking their jobs on the home front, and Delta farmers, though raising all the cotton they could, still could not meet the demand.
 By 1943, the Bank's resources had climbed to nearly $4 million, and with oil discoveries in the county, the Bank began encouraging yet another industry with loans for oil leasing and drilling.
-By 1945, resources were up to nearly six and a half million dollars, and the Bank was accepted as a member bank of the Federal Reserve System.
+By 1945, resources were up to nearly $6.5 million, and the Bank was accepted as a member bank of the Federal Reserve System.

 The fifties: Driven to serve.